Fort Myers Beach

 Get the New Year started with a bang by fishing in Fort Myers Beach.
 Redfish and Speckled Trout bite well at this time of year.
 Look for Goliath Grouper in the backcountry or search under crab traps' marker buoys for a tasty Tripletail.

 Winter fishing continues, and Florida's glorious climate will make sure that you enjoy it.
-This is a great time to target Gator Trout, and big Black Drum.
-Don't miss out on the Shellabration! festival on Sanibel and Captiva Islands.
+This is a great time to target Trout and big Black Drum.
+Don't miss out on the "Shellabration!" festival on Sanibel and Captiva Islands.

-Just in time for Spring Break, March in Fort Myers Beach sees a host of activities and fishing options.
+Just in time for spring break, March in Fort Myers Beach sees a whole host of activities and fishing options.
 From the famous Lions Club Shrimp Festival to the arrival of Cobia nearshore, there is plenty to keep you busy.

-Tarpon starts to flood in to Fort Myers Beach in April.
-Head out with a spinning rod and practice your sight casting – as long as the winds are calm, you will have a wonderful time on the water.
+Tarpon starts to flood into Fort Myers Beach in April.
+Head out with a spinning rod and practice your sight casting – as long as the winds are calm, you’ll have a wonderful time on the water!

 The Tarpon season gets serious at this time of year and becomes the priority for the next two months.
 The nearshore reefs attract Kingfish and Cobia.
 Don't miss the annual Taste of the Beach festival for some local culinary fare.

 The weather gets very hot, particularly in the middle of the day.
 Stay comfortable by fishing in the early morning or evenings.
 The Snapper bite is very good offshore and in the Estero River, while Sharks are found all over the flats.